PseudoDevs/IamGhost/abcmd7.md

-Last updated: 2024-04-05 16:19:32
+Last updated: 2024-04-05 16:20:06
-Random Quote: Apart, we're okay.
-But together we're poison. - Kim Wexler
+Random Quote: The world is full of such paradoxes we simply choose to ignore them most of the time. -